Intelligent SQL Server and VMware Performance Monitoring Software - Database Performance Analyzer

 We have just covered the very tip of the iceberg in terms of the SQL Server capabilities for Database Performance Analyzer.
 For a comprehensive review of the SQL Server performance tuning capabilities with Database Performance Analyzer, check out this tip - Quickly Pinpoint SQL Server Performance Issues with SolarWinds Database Performance Analyzer.

-Once you click on a server, you can navigate to the VM Layers interface with two sections.
+Once you click on a server, you can navigate to the VM Layers interface with two sections in the visualization.
 The first section includes the Top SQL Statements, Wait Times, Disk Waits, Memory and CPU Waits, Programs and Databases.
-In this section you can drill into the SQL Server performance details.
-The second section is a stacked layered approach with top down data including the Database Instance, Virtual Machine\Windows, Physical Host and Storage with numerous counters for each chart.
+In this section you can drill into the SQL Server performance details to understand bottlenecks and database latency.
+The second section is a stacked layered approach with top down data including the Database Instance, Virtual Machine\Windows operating system, ESXi Host and Storage with numerous counters for each chart.
 As you are troubleshooting and change dates, statements, etc., the data in both sections updates in real time to understand the performance metrics across both the SQL Server and VMware stack.

 In the second section, stacked layered data, there are a few items that probably caught your eye:

-- Data Selection - Summary data is shown by default, but there are radio buttons to drill into details for CPU, Memory, Disk and Network to get more detailed data.
+- Data Selection - Summary data is shown by default, but there are radio buttons to drill into details for CPU utilization, Memory, Disk and Network bandwidth to get more detailed data.

 - More Information - By hovering your mouse over any of the counters on the right of the charts initiates a pop-up box with more information about each of the counters to help understand the metric in the chart and whether the value is acceptable or not.